ononoki1/nginx-http3/README.md

 ## Use in another distribution

-Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bullseye` to the one you like.
+Fork this repo, enable GitHub Actions, edit `Dockerfile` and `build.sh`, and change `bookworm` to the one you like.
 Then wait for GitHub Actions to run.
 After it finishes, you can download from releases.

-For example, if you want to use in Debian buster, you need to change `bullseye` to `buster`.
+For example, if you want to use in Debian bullseye, you need to change `bookworm` to `bullseye`.

-Note: if you are using newer version of Debian (e.g. Debian bookworm or unstable), you can simply use releases from this repo as Debian is backward compatible.
+Note: if you are using newer version of Debian (e.g. Debian trixie or unstable), you can still use releases for Debian bookworm as Debian is backward compatible.

 ## Recommended NGINX config